Skip to main content

 Overall, from ancient universities to “learned societies” (where affluent intellectuals would gather during the weekend to have fun talking science), sharing scientific findings with others has been an extremely informal and organic process.

-In fact, the first science “journals” were born in these societies (such as The Royal Society of London), in the form of newsletters distributed to their members.
-Even Benjamin Franklin’s famous experiment, the “Electrical Kite,” was first published as a letter to the Royal Society to be discussed by other members!
+Once the printing press had arrived, the first science “journals” were born in these very societies (such as The Royal Society of London), in the form of newsletters distributed to their members.
+Even Benjamin Franklin’s famous experiment, the “Electrical Kite” was first published as a letter to the Royal Society to be discussed by other members!

 This was Science 1.0.

 We know the rest of the story.
-Today, the very research papers that were meant to distribute science far and wide, have become harder to read than ever before, even for the top scientists of their fields, and prohibitively expensive to access, making inter-domain knowledge transfer even harder.
+Today, the very research papers that were meant to distribute science far and wide have become harder to read than ever before, even for the top scientists of their fields.
+They have also become prohibitively expensive to access, making inter-domain knowledge transfer even harder.

-Science 3.0 is about restoring the organic and free-flowing nature of the last 5,000 years of science, and make it 10x more open and accessible — while fixing the “loopholes” that allowed predatory journals to hijack the last 70 years and put up roadblocks that stifle innovation.
+Science 3.0 is about restoring the organic and free-flowing nature of the last 5,000 years of science, while also making it 10x more open and universally accessible.

 A 1,000 Year Vision: Reality or Insanity?

-If I haven’t said it yet, I’d like to declare it now that I intend for DenseLayers to exist, in some shape or form, for the next millenium or longer.
+DenseLayers is being built to exist, in some shape or form, for the next millennium or longer.
+It is attainable.
+Here’s how.

 What kind of human constructs typically last hundreds or thousands of years, intact and thriving?